Resource · Frameworks comparison

 The Open Worldwide Application Security Project takes an engineer-first approach to AI security.
 Unlike NIST (governance process) and MITRE (adversary behavior), OWASP enumerates specific vulnerability classes at each layer of the AI stack and maps what must be defended against at each point.

-OWASP is a vulnerability taxonomy.
-It describes what can go wrong at each layer; it doesn’t prescribe an organizational program for managing risk over time, map to regulatory frameworks, or create accountability structures.
-For compliance evidence and governance process, that is NIST’s lane.
+As a vulnerability taxonomy, OWASP describes what can go wrong at each layer of the stack, without prescribing an organizational program for managing risk over time, mapping to regulatory frameworks, or creating accountability structures.
+A team that has implemented controls against every relevant OWASP category still has no compliance evidence and no governance process.
+That is NIST’s job.

 Audience: Security engineers, architects, and platform teams building or governing AI applications and infrastructure.

-Enforcement layer: Application → system → protocol.
+Enforcement layer: Application, agentic, and protocol layers.
 Spans from the LLM gateway through the MCP gateway to agent hooks and identity.

 NIST AI RMFMITRE ATLASOWASP